jubnzv/mdeval.nvim/README.md

 ## Installation

-This plugin requires neovim version 0.5+.
+This plugin requires Neovim version 0.5+.

 Install it with plugin manager: